Agent-Shields/Weather-Tracker/README.md

 WHEN I click on a city in the search history
 THEN I am again presented with current and future conditions for that city

+## Work To-Do

+This challenge is incomplete, I still need to add the 5 day forecast and the ability to get weather forecast from the search history list.
+I will be resubmitting at a later time.

 ## Contribution
 Made with ❤️ by Johnathan Shields